 - Make sure you have enabled the customer account feature in Settings > Customer accounts settings.

 - Make sure you have placed the snippet code correctly.

-- Make sure that the order you are checking is on the app’s Orders page.
+- You may be looking for an order from before installing DDA.
 You may need to click the “Import previous orders” button in the settings to import older orders if you haven’t already.